What red flags can I expect with an unethical broker?

 What inspections will be conducted on the aircraft before I fly?

 The broker will help secure the operator and crew for your flight, and these entities will each conduct their own preflight checks to determine your aircraft’s airworthiness.
-If they spot a discrepancy – such as a mechanical issue, oil leak or a missing panel – they will not fly until that issue has been resolved.
+If they spot a discrepancy – such as a mechanical issue, oil leak, or a missing panel – they will not fly until that issue has been resolved.
 If your broker can’t describe the safety inspections that will take place, tread very carefully.

 What will happen if there are issues with my trip?

 Even with the most efficient planning, issues such as weather, air traffic control delays or mechanical issues with the aircraft will still arise from time to time.
-A professional charter broker will always have a backup plan available so that any impact to your trip is as minimal as possible.
+A professional charter broker will always have a backup plan available so that any impact on your trip is as minimal as possible.

 Have you ever filed for bankruptcy?

 Just as it would in any business-related matter, learning that a charter broker has previously filed for bankruptcy should give you pause, as it may be an indication that they’re running an unreliable operation.
 That said, if the bankruptcy occurred many years ago, it may also indicate that the broker learned from the experience and now conducts their business with greater stability.

 What other ‘red flags’ can I expect with an unethical broker?

 In short, you should strongly reconsider booking your trip with any charter broker that is either unwilling or unable to answer these and any other questions you may have about their business practices.